-Please find here a repository of documents related to the UNDP-OECD Joint Support Team’s ongoing work to refine the monitoring framework and prepare for the second monitoring round, which is expected to kick off in fall, 2015.
+Please find here a repository of documents related to the UNDP-OECD Joint Support Team’s ongoing work to refine the monitoring framework and prepare for the Second Monitoring Round, which kicked off in September 2015.

 Please note that these documents are works in progress, and that they will be updated as new versions become available.

-To finalise the methodology for the GPEDC Monitoring Framework's Indicator 4 (Information on development co-operation is publically available / the "Transparency Indicator"), the UNDP-OECD Joint Support Team is seeking views from GPEDC stakeholders on key questions.
-The online consultation will be open to all stakeholders until 10 December.
+To finalise the methodology for the GPEDC Monitoring Framework's Indicator 4 (Information on development co-operation is publically available / the "Transparency Indicator"), the UNDP-OECD Joint Support Team sought views from GPEDC stakeholders on key questions.
+The online consultation was open to all stakeholders from 20 October until 10 December 2015.